Chaitanyabeemanaboina/Chat-App-Project/README.md

 # Chat-App-Project
+Chat-App-Project
-- In this project ,we achieved REAL-TIME COMMUNICATION due to the usage of WEBSOCKETS which are implemented by Django Channels .
+In this project, we achieved REAL-TIME COMMUNICATION using WEBSOCKETS implemented by Django Channels.

-- What all does this project provide to a user:
-  1. User can create a group specifying whether its PRIVATE or PUBLIC, if its PRIVATE only the user allowed by the admin will have access to the group, if its PUBLIC any one who wants to join can have access to the group.
-  2. Users are allowed to SHARE IMAGES ,and other FILES with the members of the group.
-  3. Notifications - the user will be notified if there are any unchecked messages,he is updated it accordingly.
-  4. FORGET PASSWORD - if any user forgets his/her password he/she will be directed to a path where he should give his username, if it matches any username in database he will be allowed to set his new password which will be updated in the django User model (Django makes sure that all the usernames are unique which allows the above strategy to work)
+How to Use It
+1. Signup and Login
+    - Sign up and log in as you do on all websites.
+2. Main Page
+After logging in, you will arrive at a page containing a form with the following options:
+   - Create Group
+        You can create a group with any name.
+   - Private/Public
+        Specify whether you want to create a private or public group.
+            Private group: Doesn't allow access unless you accept the request sent by others to join the group.
+   - Search Group
+        Search for existing groups you want to join.
+            If the group is private, a message will pop up saying, "Your request is sent to the admin.
+Wait until they accept it."
+            If you created a private group and another user sends a request, that request will be displayed on the page with an "Accept Request" button.
+Clicking this button grants the user access to the group.
+   - Notifications
+        Check for any new messages that you haven't read.
+   - Logout
+        Use this to log out of the application.
+3. Chat Page
+    - After clicking submit, you will be navigated to the main chat page.
+        Online/Offline Status
-  5. Online/Offline - this feature is enabled only in groups containing 2 users,
-     one user can check if the other user is online or offline
+            This feature is enabled only in groups containing 2 users.
+One user can check if the other user is online or offline.
+    - Send Button
+        Sends the message you entered in the input field.
+    - Choose Image
+        Select an image to send to the user by clicking the "Send Image" button.
+    - Home Button
+        Clicking this button disconnects you from the chat and navigates you to the home page.